yusraapixel/lexical_analyzer_for_c_langauage/README.md

 ## License

 This project is submitted as an academic project.
-All rights reserved by the authors.
+All rights reserved by the author.